Anna Brownell Jameson: Biography

 In 1836, Jameson was summoned to Canada by her husband, who had been appointed to the Court of Chancery of the province of Upper Canada.
 Jameson and her husband had already lived apart for over four years, during which Anna made a good living for herself as a writer.
 She made no secret of the fact that she was unhappy in her marriage.
 Upon her arrival, her husband failed to meet her at New York and she was left to make her way alone in winter to Toronto.
 Here she began the travelogue of her journey, Winter Studies and Summer Rambles in Canada, which was published in Britain in 1838.
-She writes in this book her initial distaste for Toronto in her first few months there, describing it as "ugly" and "inefficient."
+She wrote in this book of her initial distaste for Toronto, describing it as "ugly" and "inefficient."
 After eight months of travelling and writing in Canada, she felt it useless to prolong a life far from all ties of family happiness and opportunities for a woman of her class and education.
-Before leaving, she undertook a journey to the depths of the Indian settlements in Canada; she explored Lake Huron, and saw much of emigrant and aboriginal life unknown to colonial travellers.
+Before leaving, she undertook a journey to the depths of the Indian settlements in Canada; she explored Lake Huron, and saw much of emigrant and indigenous life unknown to colonial travellers.
 She returned to Great Britain in 1838.

 At this period Jameson began making careful notes of the chief private art collections in and near London.
 The result appeared in her Companion to the Private Galleries (1842), followed in the same year by the Handbook to the Public Galleries.
-She edited the Memoirs of the Early Italian Painters in 1845.
+She published Memoirs of the Early Italian Painters in 1845, which had previously been serialised in the Penny Magazine.
 That same year she visited her friend Ottilie von Goethe.
-Her friendship with Annabella Byron, 11th Baroness Wentworth, dates from about this time and lasted for some seven years; it was brought to an end apparently through the Baroness's unreasonable temper.
+Her friendship with Annabella Byron, 11th Baroness Wentworth, dates from about this time and lasted for some seven years until the two fell out.
+This seems to have been because Byron's daughter Ada Lovelace confided in Jameson about her involvement in a gambling scheme and Jameson kept the secret from her mother, which emerged after Lovelace died.

-A volume of essays published in 1846 contains one of Jameson's best pieces of work, The House of Titian.
-In 1847 she went to Italy with her niece and subsequent biographer (Memoirs, 1878), Gerardine Bate (later the wife of the noted photographer Robert Macpherson), to collect materials for the work on which her reputation rests: her series of Sacred and Legendary Art.
-The time was ripe for such contributions to the traveller's library.
-The Acta Sanctorum and the Book of the Golden Legend had had their readers, but no one had ever pointed out the connection between these tales and the works of Christian art.
-The way to these studies had been pointed out in the preface to Kugler's Handbook of Italian Painting by Sir Charles Eastlake, who had intended pursuing the subject himself.

-Eventually he made over to Jameson the materials and references he had collected.
-She recognised the extent of the ground before her as a mingled sphere of poetry, history, devotion, and art.
-She infected her readers with her own enthusiastic admiration; and, in spite of her slight technical and historical equipment, Jameson produced a book which thoroughly deserved its great success.